navasmontilla/site/anomalies.md

   <figcaption>Figure 5.
 Sketch of the intrinsic mechanisms behind the carbuncle.
 Adapted from <a href="https://www.researchgate.net/publication/263845832_The_Carbuncle_Phenomenon_in_Shallow_Water_Simulations">Bader and Kemm</a>.</figcaption>
 </figure>

 When solving the SWE, the carbuncle is likely to appear across strong shocks, such as hydraulic jumps.
-Figure 6 shows the rendered water surface elevation of a bow-shock-like hydraulic jump around a solid cylinder, computed by the Roe solver and the HLLS solver.
+Figure 6 shows the rendered water surface elevation of a bow-shock-like hydraulic jump around a solid cylinder, computed by the Roe solver and the HLL solver.
 It is observed that the carbuncle exhibits a completely unphysical water surface distribution, which even oscillates in time.

 <figure style="text-align: center;">
   <img src="github_site/montaje_carb.jpg" width="75%" alt="my alt text"/>
   <figcaption>Figure 6.
-Rendered water surface elevation of a bow-shock-like hydraulic jump around a solid cylinder, computed by the Roe solver (bottom) and the HLLS solver (top) .</figcaption>
+Rendered water surface elevation of a bow-shock-like hydraulic jump around a solid cylinder, computed by the Roe solver (bottom) and the HLL solver (top) .</figcaption>
 </figure>